My horse struggles to stand for the farrier - how can I help?

 • Hoof pain or sole sensitivity

-• Long trim cycles creating discomfort
+• Too long or short of trim cycles creating discomfort

-• Hock, stifle, or back soreness
+• Pain - hock, elbow, knee, stifle, or back soreness

 • Weak postural muscles or poor balance

-• Prior negative experiences
+• Prior negative experiences with farrier

 • Lack of conditioning to weight-bearing positions